-Sulta was inspired by Icelandic farming and preservation techniques— LED Lights were borrowed from geothermal-powered green houses, spoons where suspended similarly to neighboring fish racks, were fish are suspended and dried in the salty air, and jams were positioned in planter boxes along the walls of a space similar to that of a green house.
+Sulta was inspired by Icelandic farming and preservation techniques— LED Lights were borrowed from geothermal-powered green houses, spoons were suspended similarly to neighboring fish racks, where fish are suspended and dried in the salty air, and jams were positioned in planter boxes along the walls of a space similar to that of a green house.
 After sampling jams, spoons were used as voting chips and placed in various bins, similar to those used to discard preserved fish heads.

 Gagnvirka innsetningin JAM!
 (SULTA!) er hluti af sultukeppni Haustroða í ár.
 Verkið er undir áhrifum frá hefbundnum íslenskum varðveisluáhrifum og jarðvarma við ræktun.
 Endilega fáið ykkur að smakka með því að nota skærin til að klippa smakkskeiðar.
 Til aðkjósa sigurvegarann setjið skeiðina í samsvarandi tunnuna við hverja sultu.
 Sigurvegarinn verður síðan kynntur klukkan 15:30.